thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 Because the first stages are fast, they are also environment-neutral.
 Where Automated Acceptance Tests and Load Testing need to happen in a production-like environment.
 By contrast, Exploratory Testing can, as part of a Continuous Testing mindset, already occur in an early stage in an environment-neutral setting and can also happen again in a production-like environment or even production using different test charters.

 Stages at the start are also showstoppers.
 Meaning, if these fail, they discard the Release Candidate.
 Further down the Deployment Pipeline, they are not necessarily showstoppers.
-Some, like the Automated Acceptance Tests, will be; others not.
+Some, like the Automated Acceptance Tests, must be; others not.
 As Exploratory Testing is not regression testing, it does not necessarily eliminate the Release Candidate.
 That is a reason for the Exploratory Testing not to be on the path to production.
 It could be limited to production.

 The Deployment Pipeline has three purposes: